Quantum N-toroidal algebras and extended quantized GIM algebras of N-fold affinization: Abstract

 \section{Abstract}

-We introduce the notion of quantum $N$-toroidal algebras uniformly as a natural generalization of the quantum toroidal algebras as well as extended quantized GIM algebras of $N$-fold affinization.
+We introduce the notion of quantum $N$-toroidal algebras as natural generalization of the quantum toroidal algebras as well as extended quantized GIM algebras of $N$-fold affinization.
 We show that the quantum $N$-toroidal algebras are quotients of the extended quantized GIM algebras of $N$-fold affinization, which generalizes a well-known result of Berman and Moody for Lie algebras.
-Moreover, we construct a level-one vertex representation of the quantum $N$-toroidal algebra for type $A$.